lynnsamuelson/JS201/README.md

     https://www.firebaseio.com/

 and make an account.
+Replace the url to the firebase database on line 23 of main.js and line 6 of family.js.
 Now you can open your browser and go to http://localhost:8081 (or whichever port it reports it is using).